nehasethii/potato-leaf-disease-prediction/README.md

 * Multi-class image classification of potato leaf diseases using CNN, MobileNet, and ResNet50.
 * Data preprocessing pipeline with augmentation to improve model robustness.
 * Rigorous 45 different hyperparameter and architecture configurations explored for each model to optimize performance.
-* Web app with user authentication and live image upload for disease detection.
+* Web app with user authentication and image upload for disease detection.
 * Detailed evaluation with accuracy plots, confusion matrices, and classification reports.

 ### About Potato Diseases